MattHalloran/ReactGraphQLTemplate/README.md

 Once that is complete, you can use the [PWABuilder tool](https://www.pwabuilder.com/) to generate other required files and receive further instructions.

+## Brave Rewards
+Brave Rewards is a service that allows users of the Brave browser to earn Basic Attention Tokens (BAT) for viewing ads.
+Enabling this on your website will also allow you to earn BAT.
+The ads appear as a small popup in the bottom right corner of the browser.
+To set this up:
+1. Sign up your website (and your socials if you'd like) [here](https://publishers.basicattentiontoken.org/).
+2. On your website's server (see *Deploying Project* section to set this up), cd to `packages/ui/build` in your project's directory.
+3. `vim .well-known/brave-rewards-verification.txt`
+4. Paste the text given in step 1 into the file, and save.

 ## Deploying project
 Currently, the cheapest way to deploy a web project seems to be through VPS hosting.
 [Here](https://www.digitalocean.com/community/tutorials/how-to-set-up-an-ubuntu-20-04-server-on-a-digitalocean-droplet) is an example of how to do this on DigitalOcean.
 Instead of a plain Ubuntu server, however, it is easier to install one that already contains Docker.